SheepTester/words-go-here/f-word/README.md

 ### `type=setpass`

 Sets the user's password given `password`.
-Will error with `dumb password` if it contains a space.
+Will error with `dumb password` if it doesn't contain a space.

 ### `type=setsecret`